mindkin/hourfleet/docs/zapier.md

 Zapier.com is really powerful, online platform for integrating web apps with each other.

 For example, you can use Zapier to have your emails forwarded to a Slack channel or to your Facebook account.
 But that is not all.
-There are 100's of apps that you can connect together!
+There are 1000's of other apps that you can connect together!

 ## Hourfleet and Zapier